 Working from home has become an increasingly important benefit to the workplace and will become increasingly so.
-Flexible working hours, the ability to work from home has always been undermined traditionally by a corporate distrust, where if workers are not at their desks and managed, they can’t be trusted to do the work of full hours.
+The ability to work from home has always been undermined traditionally by a corporate distrust.
+If workers are not at their desks and managed, they can’t be trusted to do the work of full hours.

 According to a release sent out from Kin Communications, the number of people regularly working from home has risen to 4.2 million in the last decade.
 An additional 1.8 million people would like to work from home but are not given the chance.